adm1nKirill/Animals_2/googletest-master/googlemock/docs/for_dummies.md

 This example shows that **expectations in gMock are "sticky" by default**, in the sense that they remain active even after we have reached their invocation upper bounds.
-This is an important rule to remember, as it affects the meaning of the spec, and is **different** to how it's done in many other mocking frameworks (Why'd we do that?
+This is an important rule to remember, as it affects the meaning of the spec, and is **different** to how it's done in many OTHER mocking frameworks (Why'd we do that?
 Because we think our rule makes the common cases easier to express and understand.).